f5devcentral/f5-velos-training/docs/velos_deploying_a_tenant.rst

 Expanding a Tenant Across Blades via API
 ----------------------------------------

 If the tenant is already deployed, then you must first change the tenant to a provisioned state before changes can be made.
-This will cause the tenant to shutdown.
+This will cause the tenant to shut down.
 The following API call will move the tenant to a provisioned state.

 .. code-block:: bash